shradhaar/fake-news-hackathon-2025/README.md

 ## Game Modes

-1. **Single Player**: Play alone and beat your high score
+1. **Single Player**: Practice and improve your skills
-   - Infinite questions for endless practice
-   - Smart question rotation prevents repetition
+   - Alternates between three question types
+   - Headline identification → Evidence evaluation → Misinformation analysis
-   - Perfect for improving your fake news detection skills
+   - Perfect for developing comprehensive fake news detection skills
-2. **Team Mode**: Two players take turns
+2. **Team Mode**: Three-round competitive gameplay
-   - Exactly 10 questions for fair competition
+   - **Round 1**: Headline identification (10 questions)
+   - **Round 2**: Evidence and source evaluation (10 questions)
+   - **Round 3**: Misinformation analysis (10 questions)
    - Turn-based gameplay with score comparison
-   - Smart question rotation ensures variety
+   - Round-by-round scoring and final winner determination

-## Question Categories
+## Question Types

-The game includes 50+ diverse questions covering:
-- **Science & Technology**: AI, space exploration, medical breakthroughs
-- **Health & Medicine**: Vaccines, treatments, medical research
-- **Conspiracy Theories**: Debunked myths and pseudoscience
-- **Environmental Issues**: Climate change, conservation, renewable energy
-- **Historical Myths**: Ancient civilizations, archaeological hoaxes
-- **Supernatural Claims**: Mythical creatures, paranormal phenomena
-- **Government & Politics**: Secret societies, hidden agendas
-- **Technology Myths**: Future predictions, impossible inventions
+### **Round 1: Headline Identification**
+- "Pick which headline is false"
+- Players identify fake news headlines from multiple options
+- Covers various topics: science, health, technology, politics

+### **Round 2: Evidence Evaluation**
+- "Click for evidence - fact-check blurbs, where the story came from, or what the truth is"
+- Players evaluate source reliability and fact-checking
+- Teaches critical evaluation of information sources

+### **Round 3: Misinformation Analysis**
+- "Why is this misinformation?" with options like:
+  - "No credible source"
+  - "Misleading statistic"
+  - "Clickbait wording"
+  - "All of the above"
+- Players analyze why content is misleading
+- Develops deeper understanding of misinformation tactics

 ## How to Play

 1. **Read the Tips**: Start with the comprehensive tips page to learn the rules
 2. **Choose Game Mode**: Select between Single Player or Team Mode
-3. **Read Questions Carefully**: One headline in each question is fake
+3. **Round Structure**:
+   - **Team Mode**: Complete 3 rounds of 10 questions each
+   - **Single Player**: Experience all three question types in rotation
 4. **Answer Within 10 Seconds**: Use the countdown timer to make your choice
 5. **Review Explanations**: Learn why each fake headline is fake
-6. **Track Your Progress**: Monitor your score and question count
+6. **Track Progress**: Monitor scores by round and overall performance
 7. **Return to Home**: Use the home button to change modes or restart

 ## Tips for Success